Mercedes-Benz U.S. International

 From its inception to 1999, the president and CEO of MBUSI was Andreas Renschler.
 When he was promoted to Head of Global Executive Management Development for DaimlerChrysler, he was succeeded by Bill Taylor.
-Since Taylor's resignation in 2009, the company has been led by Ola Kaellenius (2009-2010), Markus Schaefer (2010-2013), Jason Hoff (2013-2019), and Michael Göbel (2019-present).
+Since Taylor's resignation in 2009, the company has been led by Ola Kaellenius (2009–2010), Markus Schaefer (2010–2013), Jason Hoff (2013–2019), Michael Göbel (2019–2024), and Federico Kochlowski (2024–present).

 Daimler announced in December 2009 that it would move production of the Mercedes-Benz C-Class to its Vance plant, with production beginning in 2014.

 The plant is located on 1,000 acres of land donated by the state of Alabama.
 The land was donated as part of the bid, by Alabama, to win the contract with Mercedes.
 The plant includes multiple test tracks, on road and off-road.

 Mercedes-Benz Visitor Center

 Located on the property is the Mercedes-Benz Visitor Center which includes a museum showcasing cars throughout Mercedes-Benz history.
 Cars within this collection are rotated out as needed.
 As of November 2014 there was a Formula One car originally driven by Michael Schumacher located inside.
 Guests can reserve ahead for plant tours.
-Admission to the visitor's center is free.
+Admission to the visitor center is free.
 Plant tours are $5.